jetstack/kube-oidc-proxy/demo/README.md

 ```

 When components have their TLS secrets, you will then be able to login to the
-Gangway portal on EKS and download your Kubeconfig.
-Again, when trying this
+Gangway portal on Amazon/DigitalOcean and download your Kubeconfig.
+Again, when
-Kubeconfig, you will initially be greeted with an "unauthorized" error message
+trying this Kubeconfig, you will initially be greeted with an "unauthorized"
-until RBAC permissions have been granted to this user.
+error message until RBAC permissions have been granted to this user.